Kaloghlan

 Keloglan figure and books at Kartal Fairy Tale Museum.

-Keloğlan (Turkish: 'bald boy') is a fictional character that appears in Turkic and Altai mythology, fairy tales and similar folkloric narratives.
+Keloğlan (Turkish: 'bald boy') is a fictional character that appears in Turkic and Altai folklore, legends, and fairy tales.

 In folklore

 Entrance of Keloglan Cave.
 Denizli, Acıpayam, Dodurga, Eşeler Mountain.

-A well-known character in Turkish folklore, Keloğlan, also known as keleşoğlan, has the problem of being bald from birth.
+A well-known character in Turkish folklore, Keloğlan, also known as Keleşoğlan, has the problem of being bald from birth.
 Despite an ugly outer appearance, he is still a clever and lucky character.
 He represents the characteristics of the Anatolian people.

 His main characteristics are his honesty, bravery, helpfulness, cunning and sometimes gullibility.
-Usually appearing as the son of a poor couple or a poor women or the grandchild of an old woman Keloglan seems to be clumsy and lazy at the beginning however as the events of the story unfold it is revealed that he is actually cunning, brave and skillful as he overcomes obstacles that are not expected from someone like him.
+Usually appearing as the son of a poor couple, a poor woman or the grandchild of an old woman, Keloglan seems to be clumsy and lazy at the beginning.
+However, as the events of the story unfold, it is revealed that he is actually cunning, brave and skillful as he overcomes obstacles that are not expected from someone like him.

 Names

 The character appears in the folklore of the Turkic peoples.
 Aside from his presence in Anatolia, the character is also known as Taşza Bala in Kazakhstan, Keçel, Keçel Memed or Keçel Yeğen in Azerbaijan; Keçeloğlan in Kirkuk; Kelcebatır in Turkmenistan; Tazoğlan in Crimea; Tas or Tasarakay among Altai people; Keçel in Iran and as Kel Kafalı Kaz Çobanı in Georgian stories.
-Similarly, the character is also named Kecelok among the Kurdish of Mardin and Kure Käcäl among the Azerbaijani Kurdish.
+Similarly, the character is also named Keçelok among the Kurdish of Mardin and Kure Käcäl among the Azerbaijani Kurdish.